 Not all tub coaters are created equal.
-I know Pam doesn’t like to recommend this method, since it technically is just fancy paint and eventually wears or chips off.
 I had the local guys do the tub and vanity in my master bath first and was greatly disappointed in the quality of work.
 The counter top was coated three times because I made the guy fix his mistakes, so I know it’s not going anywhere, but the tub started peeling soon after.

 Sarah was happy with Miracle Method — read her experience